mathildepaya-arch/dash-testing-samples/README.md

 ```

 Notes:
 The dash.testing library uses selenium to run the end-to-end tests, and it needs a webdriver.
-I recommend downloading the Chrome Webdriver from[Downloads  |  ChromeDriver  |  Chrome for Developers](https://developer.chrome.com/docs/chromedriver/downloads).
+I recommend downloading the Chrome Webdriver from [Downloads  |  ChromeDriver  |  Chrome for Developers](https://developer.chrome.com/docs/chromedriver/downloads).

 ## Basic App